Coronavirus hospitalizations in New York down for second day: governor

 (Reuters) - Hospitalizations of people with the novel coronavirus fell for a second day in New York and the state would send ventilators to Michigan and Maryland, further signs some control is being gained on the outbreak, Governor Andrew Cuomo said on Wednesday.

-Cuomo also disclosed at his daily briefing an outline of how he would begin to reopen New York’s shuttered economy, starting with the most essential businesses and those where the risk of infection spread was smallest.
+Cuomo also disclosed an outline of his plan to reopen New York’s shuttered economy, starting with the most essential businesses, and said he would order people to wear masks in public when a safe distance from others could not be maintained.

+Speaking at separate media briefings on Wednesday, both Cuomo and New Jersey Governor Phil Murphy talked about achieving a “new normal” as opposed to returning to life as it was before the outbreak.
+Cuomo stressed that the crisis would not be over until a vaccine was developed some 12 to 18 months from now.

+New York and New Jersey are neighbors and account for more than half of the 30,000-plus deaths across the United States.

 Cuomo said that a total of 18,335 people were hospitalized across New York because of COVID-19, the respiratory illness caused by the coronavirus, down from 18,697 a day earlier, which had marked the first decline since the crisis began.